wirtes/alcast-artwork/README.md

 If `station` is missing, the page defaults to `alcast`.

-If `station` is present but not recognized, the page also falls back to `alcast`.
+If `station` is present but not recognized, the page falls back to `alcast`.

 ### Supported `station` values